HETEROCYCLES

 In sharp contrast to 1-nn, π-π stacking was observed in the crystal structure of 3-nn (Figures 6a and 6c).
 Two types of stacking modes were observed (type A and type B).
 Each stack of molecules was oriented with C2 symmetry (Figure 6a).
 The quinoxaline rings overlapped with a slight shift of the alignment in both stacking modes.
 The center of each molecule was also shifted toward the stacking axis in the case of type A stacking, whereas complete overlap of the centers was observed in type B stacking.
 The distance between the two molecules was different.
 In type A stacking, π-π interactions were plausibly operative between molecules because the distance between the carbon atoms (distances shown in A, B, and C in Figure 6c) was within the sum of the van der Waals radii of sp2 carbon atoms where the radius is 1.77 Å12 and the distance between each π plane was estimated to be 3.32 Å as the average of the distance between carbon or nitrogen atoms and another π plane.
 Therefore, attractive π-π stacking was observed.
 In type B stacking, the distance between molecules was somewhat longer, and certain of the distances between carbon atoms (distance shown in B' and C' in Figure 6c) exceeded the sum of the van der Waals radii.
 However, the distance between π planes (3.41 Å) was within the sum of the van der Waals radii (3.54 Å).
 Thus, type B stacking was stabilized by π-π interactions.
 In support of this proposal, calculations for the type A and type B models predicted the presence of the HOMO and LUMO on both molecules in the different orbital structures versus the orbitals of the single molecule (Figure S3).

-3-nn was stabilized by π-π stacking in an h-aggregated manner.
+Therefore, it was concluded that 3-nn was stabilized by π-π stacking in an h-aggregated manner.
 Some studies reported fluorescence from h-aggregated compounds,13,14 and a bathochromic shift was also observed.
 In the case of 3-nn, the maximum fluorescence in the solid state (426 nm) was actually bathochromically shifted relative to that in solution (388 nm).
 Furthermore, the fine structure observed in the solid state would exclude fluorescence from the excimer in the solid state.

-D and E in Figure 6d) is close to the sum of the van der Waals radii of nitrogen and hydrogen (1.55 Å (1.63 Å in tetrazole) and 1.00 Å, respectively),12 although the orientation is not consistent with hydrogen-bonding interaction using the lone pair on the nitrogen atom.
+Focusing on the side molecules, the hydrogens of the azole moieties in type A are positioned near the nitrogen atom of the imidazole of the side molecule.
+The distance between the nitrogen and hydrogen (distance shown in D and E in Figure 6d) is close to the sum of the van der Waals radii of nitrogen and hydrogen (1.55 Å (1.63 Å in tetrazole) and 1.00 Å, respectively),12 although the orientation is not consistent with hydrogen-bonding interaction using the lone pair on the nitrogen atom.
 Additionally, the hydrogens are located at the α position of the nitrogen atom of the azole rings; this positioning should increase the acidity.
 Therefore, there might be static interaction between the hydrogens and nitrogen in neighboring molecules.
 The difference in the crystal structure of 1-nn and 3-nn is thought to be derived from these different interactions.
 We could not find any reason for the difference of ΦF between 1-nn and 3-nn in the solid state.
 But various interactions in 3-nn would lead to low vibrational quenching to give higer ΦF.

 CONCLUSION